-At WWDC 2020, Apple revealed their newest software coming out later this year, and that means we got our first look at watchOS 7.
+Apple revealed their newest Apple Watch software earlier this year at WWDC, but now watchOS 7 its available for the masses.
 The Apple Watch has long been one of Apple's most important devices as they have designed it with more health and safety features in mind over the years.
 There's some cool new stuff coming to Apple Watch with watchOS 7, so here's what you need to know!

 New Watch Faces

 Apple Watch faces are getting even more personalizations, and customizations and some new faces are coming our way.